awsdocs/amazon-guardduty-user-guide/doc_source/guardduty_findings.md

      + **Unusual protocol **– the network connection protocol involved in the activity that prompted GuardDuty to generate the finding\.

-1. To archive or export the finding that you're analyzing, choose the **Actions** menu\.
+1. To archive or export the finding that you're analyzing, choose the **Actions** menu, and then choose **Archive** or **Export**\.
+**Note**
+Currently in GuardDuty, users from GuardDuty member accounts CANNOT archive findings\.

 1. To provide feedback by marking the finding useful or not useful, choose the thumbs up or thumbs down icons\.

 ## Severity Levels for GuardDuty Findings<a name="guardduty_findings-severity"></a>

 Each GuardDuty finding has an assigned severity level and value that reduces the need to prioritize one finding over another and can help you determine your response to a potential security issue that is highlighted by a finding\.
-The value of the severity can fall anywhere within the 0\.0 to 10\.0 range\.
+The value of the severity can fall anywhere within the 0\.1 to 8\.9 range\.

+**Note**
+Values 0 and 9\.0 to 10\.0 are currently reserved for future use\.

 The following are the currently defined severity levels and values for the GuardDuty findings:

 + **High** \(the value of the **severity** parameter in the [GetFindings](get-findings.md) response falls within the 7\.0 to 8\.9 range\) – indicates that the resource in question \(an EC2 instance or a set of IAM user credentials\) is compromised and is actively being used for unauthorized purposes\.
 We recommend that you treat this security issue as a priority and take immediate remediation steps\.
 For example, clean up your EC2 instance or terminate it, or rotate the IAM credentials\.